 The estate taxes due on the value of the closely-held business can be deferred for five years.
 Payments can then be made over a ten year period, making the final payment due 15 years after death of the testator.
-This applies to small businesses that meet the test of comprising 35% of total estate or 50% of taxable estate.
+This applies to small business that meets the test of comprising 35% of total estate or 50% of taxable estate.